JimCarnicelli/SolaceWorkNotes/README.md

 # About this project

 Started 9/11/2023 by [Jim Carnicelli](https://jimcarnicelli.com) as an assignment from [Solace, Inc](https://www.solace.health/) as part of an application for the *Senior Full Stack Software Engineer* opening.
-See below for the exact [Assignement definition](#assignment).
+See below for the exact [Assignment definition](#assignment).

 **[See a live demo ▶](http://jimcarnicelli.com:88/)**